Narrative description and how to cite GEOS-Chem

 Emissions of dust aerosol, lightning NOx, biogenic VOCs, soil NOx, and sea salt aerosol are dependent on the local meteorological conditions.
 These emissions are computed off-line at the native resolution of the GEOS meteorological data and then archived along with the GEOS data as input to GEOS-Chem.
 In that way, emissions in GEOS-Chem remain the same at any model resolution.
 Users can also choose to compute emissions on-line rather than using the off-line emission files.
 Off-line biogenic VOCs, soil NOx and sea salt aerosol emissions are described in Weng et al. [2020].
 Off-line dust emissions are described in Meng et al. [2021].
 Updated biogenic VOC and soil NOx emissions are a new development in version 14.0.0.

 Anthropogenic.
 Global anthropogenic emissions up to 2019 are from the CEDS v2 inventory (CEDS v_2021_04_21 gridded emissions data | Datahub (pnnl.gov) as of version 13.2.0.
-An older CEDS version from McDuffie et al. [2020] was a new development in version 13.0.0.
+An older CEDS version from McDuffie et al. [2020].
 The option to use HTAPv3 emissions [Crippa et al. 2023] at 0.1 degree resolution is a new development in version 14.1.0.
 EDGAR v4.3.2 [Crippa et al., 2018] with trash emissions from Wiedinmyer et al. [2014] is available as an alternative option to CEDS (trash emissions are already included in CEDS).
 Ethane emissions from Tzompa-Sosa et al. [2016] and propane emissions from Xiao et al. [2008] overwrite the corrsponding CEDS and EDGAR v4.3.2 emissions in the default model.
-Diurnal variation of Chinese power plant emissions is from X. Liu et al. [2019] and this is a new development in version 13.1.0.
-Vertical allocation of emissions by sector follows Hemispheric CMAQ [US EPA, 2019] and this is a new development in version 13.1.0.
+Diurnal variation of Chinese power plant emissions is from X. Liu et al. [2019].
+Vertical allocation of emissions by sector follows Hemispheric CMAQ [US EPA, 2019].
+Diel and day-of-week scale factors for anthropogenic emissions are based primarily on the US EPA National Emissions Inventory [Vukovich and Eyth, 2016] and is a new development in 14.4.0..
+Accounting for daylight savings time is a new development in 14.4.0.
+Global continental chlorine emissions are from Zhang et al. [2022] and are a new development in 14.4.0.

 Future projections of anthropogenic emissions following the RCP scenarios have been implemented into GEOS-Chem by Holmes et al. [2013].